OfficeDev/office-js-docs-pr/docs/develop/yeoman-generator-overview.md

 - They include a polyfill and a transpiler that is configured to transpile TypeScript, and recent versions of JavaScript, to ES5 JavaScript.
 These features ensure that the add-in is supported in all browser runtimes that Office Add-ins might run in, including Internet Explorer.

 > [!TIP]
-> If you want to deviate from these choices significantly, such as using a different task-runner or a different server, we recommend that when you run the tool you take the option described in [Manifest-only option](#manifest-only-option).
+> If you want to deviate from these choices significantly, such as using a different task runner or a different server, we recommend that when you run the tool you take the option described in [Manifest-only option](#manifest-only-option).

 ## Install the generator